esroleo/computer-science-regex/gist-template.md

 \d --> match any digit character from 0-9 a-z --> match any character from a-z lowercase (case sensitive)
-\. --> escapte character for the . character.
+\. --> escape character for the . character.
 - --> allow the usage of - (minus symbol) in the matching
 + --> We will match one string as dictated by the + sign before the last parentheses.

 ```\.([a-z\.]{2,6})$/``` or the .com scenarios for matching.

-\. --> escapte character for the . character.
+\. --> escape character for the . character.
 a-z --> match any character from a-z lowercase (case sensitive)
-\. --> escapte character for the . character.
+\. --> escape character for the . character.
 {2-6} --> matches between 2 and 6 (min 2 and max of 6) of the preceding token (```[a-z\.]```)
 $ --> matched at the end of the string.
 It means that the .com or .ca etc has to be at the end of the email address string.